 Recognition of some professional qualifications is more complicated, but universities across the UK are working to ensure that the mutual recognition of professional qualifications continues.

-In the case of a deal being agreed by the UK Government, you will be able to apply for ‘pre-settled status’.
+If you have been in the UK for less than five years you will be able to apply for ‘pre-settled status’.
 This will allow you to remain in the UK for up to five years, when you can apply for ‘settled status’, which will allow you to remain in the UK indefinitely.
 If you have already been in the UK for five years, you can apply for ‘settled status’ straight away.

-In the event of a deal being agreed, you will still be able to study in the UK through the ERASMUS+ scheme up to and including 2020/21, when the current scheme ends.
+As a Withdrawal Agreement has been agreed, you will still be able to study in the UK through the ERASMUS+ scheme up to and including 2020/21, when the current scheme ends.
 The UK Government has committed to negotiating access to the ERASMUS+ successor programme.

 Under any Brexit scenario, all EU students will remain eligible to apply for UKRI-funded PhD scholarships starting in or before the 2020/21 academic year.
-For more information about PhD scholarships here
+Find out more information about PhD scholarships.

 For the time being keep an eye out for further updates and information regarding the briefing sessions.
 If you want to ask any questions now, email us, call into the <i> or pop into the SICT office in Foster Building.